jneless/emqx-docs/en_US/data-integration/data-bridge-mqtt.md

      't/#'
    ```

-   This ensures that custom user properties from the payload are included in the MQTT message sent to the remote broker.

 5. Add an action by selecting `MQTT Broker` from the **Action Type** dropdown list.
 Keep the **Action** dropdown as the default `Create Action` option.
 This demonstration creates a new Sink and adds it to the rule.

 6. Enter the name and description for the Sink in the form below.

 7. Select the `my_mqtt_bridge` connector you just created from the **Connector** dropdown.
-You can also create a new connector by clicking the create button next to the dropdown, using the configuration parameters in [Create a Connector](#create-a-connector).
+Alternatively, you can create a new connector by clicking the create button next to the dropdown and using the configuration parameters in [Create a Connector](#create-a-connector).

 8. Configure the Sink information for publishing messages from EMQX to the external MQTT service: